kraftysean/IceCream/README.md

 # IceCream
-Sample client-server project that uses the Strip API for payment processing
+Sample client-server project using Stripe API

 ========================================
 Instructions for running the Java server